 Childbirth Survival International (CSI) was founded in 2013 by Stella Mpanda, a veteran certified nurse midwife and Tausi Suedi, a global health policy professional and adjunct professor of Global Health at Towson University in Maryland.

-The passion to make and see a difference in this lifetime plus the deep understanding of the challenges many women, children and adolescents in limited resource settings face, they decided to translate years of talk, research and learning into effective actions in unreached areas, resulting into CSI's Top Five Priorities.
+The passion to make and see a difference in this lifetime plus the deep understanding of the cultural challenges many women, children and adolescents in limited resource settings face, they decided to translate years of talk, research and learning into effective grassroots actions in unreached communities, resulting into CSI's Top Five Priorities.

 Together, they bring rich experiences, talent, skill, wealth of knowledge, and double-passion to address reproductive, maternal, newborn, child, and adolescent health challenges in marginalized communities around the world; contributing to achievement of global, national, and community goals.

 The CSI team has grown from this powerful intergenerational duo to a diverse, skilled and dynamic team who embody the passion and uphold CSI values, mission, and vision.
 The CSI Team, mostly volunteers, strategically collaborates with local leaders, healthcare providers, host country governments, local and international nonprofits, business partners, and donors to impact and transform underserved communities.

 CSI is a trusted 501(c)(3) global grassroots nonprofit organization.
-CSI works to advocate, strengthen and improve the quality, access and delivery (QAD) of respectful health services and information for pregnant women, newborns, children, adolescents and youth in marginalized communities in Baltimore and abroad.
-CSI has no political or religious affiliations and is in good standing with the State of Maryland Department of Assessments & Taxation.
+CSI works to advocate, strengthen and improve the quality, access and delivery (QAD) of respectful health services and information for women, newborns, children, adolescents and youth in marginalized communities in Baltimore, Dallas, and Africa.
+CSI has no political, religious, or tribal affiliations and is in good standing with the State of Maryland Department of Assessments & Taxation.

 CSI is a member of the World Health Organization Partnership for Maternal, Newborn & Child Health (PMNCH).